Upload-ready bundle preview

 FAQs (Frequently Asked Questions repeater)

-Can quitting alcohol cure depression?
+Can stopping drinking cure my depression?

 How do I know if my depression is caused by drinking or is a separate condition?